hollowdll/hakjdb/docs/developer.md

 Add a new changelog documentation file to the `docs/changelog/` directory that explains what is included in the release.
 Changelog files should have format `v<version_number>.md` where `<version_number>` is the version number of the release.
 For example `v0.1.0.md`.

 There is a file `.goreleaser.yaml` in the project root that declares the contents of a release.
-Releases are automated with a CI workflow and use goreleaser.
-When a new release is triggered, the CI workflow begins and makes a new release along with the changelog, built binaries, and Docker images.
+Releases are automated with a CD (Continuous Delivery) workflow and use goreleaser.
+When a new release is triggered, the CD workflow begins and makes a new release along with the changelog, built binaries, and Docker images.

 Releases work with git tags.
 When a new tag is pushed to the repository, it triggers a new release.